Loyola University Maryland

 Virtual Advisor

-MU 203 satisifies the Fine Arts Core Requirement for all students.
 Students will receive elective credit for IT 101.
 IT 101 is intended for students with no previous knowledge of Italian and will help students progress towards the successful completion of IT 104 - Loyola's core requirement for Foreign Language.
+HS 100 satisfies the History core requirement for all students.